 This option is an advanced feature to control stack probes.
 A stack probe is a sequence of code the compiler inserts into every function call.
 When activated, a stack probe reaches benignly into memory by the amount of space required to store the associated function's local variables.

-The default value of size allows the program stack of applications for Windows to properly grow at run time.
+Note The default value of size is carefully chosen to allow the program stack of applications for Win32 to grow at run time.
 Do not change the default setting of /Gs unless you know exactly why you need to change it.

-You can turn stack probes on or off by using check_stack.
-Note that /Gs and the check_stack pragma have no effect on standard C library routines; they affect only the functions you compile.
+You can turn stack probes on or off by using #pragma check_stack.
+Note that the /Gs option and the check_stack pragma have no effect on standard C library routines; they affect only the functions you compile.

 To set this compiler option in the Visual Studio development environment